In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

 The Algerian Hedgehog is another popular hedgehog breed that the Romans initially domesticated for their quills and as companion pets.

 Egyptian and Indian Long-Eared Hedgehogs are two more popular hedgehog breeds, known for their giant “bat” ears.
-While cute, their more oversized ears do make them more parasite-prone, so it’s essential that their owners keep a close eye on them.
+While cute, their oversized ears do make them more parasite-prone, so their owners must keep a close eye on them.

-Indian Long-Eared Hedgehogs are especially unique because they are able to handle both extreme heat and cold much better than other breeds.
+Indian Long-Eared Hedgehogs are especially unique because they can handle both extreme heat and cold much better than other breeds.

 No matter which breed you choose, make sure that you shop responsibly and purchase through a reputable store or breeder.
 Hedgehogs that are improperly bred are prone to more health and behavioral problems, so shop smart!